Long jump: All-time top 25

-Men (outdoor)
+Men

+Key

+Tables show data for two definitions of "Top 25" - the top 25 distances and the top 25 athletes:

+Para marks

+Performances by disabled athletes that would qualify for the all-time top 25:

 Assisted marks

 Any performance with a following wind of more than 2.0 metres per second is not counted for record purposes.
-Below is a list of wind-assisted jumps (equal or superior to 8.51 m).
-Only best assisted mark that is superior to legal best is shown:
+Below is a list of wind-assisted jumps (equal or superior to 8.53 m).
+Only the best assisted mark that is superior to the legal best is shown: